 5. Eliminate Obstacles

-A simple way to reduce friction, overcome obstacles, and avoid potential “sticky situations” later in the project is to address the questions asked most by clients up front.
+A simple way to overcome obstacles and avoid potential “sticky situations” later in the project is to address the questions asked most by clients upfront.
 Consider creating an FAQ or tips sheet for new clients to answer questions and address concerns or issues past clients have had before they become an issue.
 As new clients ask questions, update the FAQ or tips sheet.

 6. Strengthen The Relationship

 Often clients have questions and get stuck, but never ask for help because they think they are bugging you or they are embarrassed about what they don’t know.
 In all of your communications, remind your clients that you’re here to support them and answer their questions.
 Let them know that it’s okay if they don’t know what a word or phrase means, aren’t sure what to do, need some guidance, or want to talk through something they read online.

 It’s part of your job to make sure they feel confident asking for help and to be there when they need support or reassurance.